Thursday, March 9, 2017

 -Roman Catholic apologists oftentimes argue that we must embrace the traditions of their church in order to know with certainty which ancient writings are canonical.
 They make the assertion that we can have no certainty as to which books are authentic, apart from Rome's authoritative declarations on the matter.

--It is the Roman Catholic Church that defines what the contents of the Bible are and what constitutes apostolic tradition, and that same organization interprets those same sources in a way that gives credence to its claim of having infallible teaching authority.
+-It is the Roman Catholic Church that defines what the contents of the Bible are and what constitutes apostolic tradition.
+That same institution interprets those same sources in a way that gives credence to its claim of having been given infallible teaching authority by Christ.
 That is a circular position for one to embrace.
-We cannot know for sure whether Rome's claims are true, unless we are permitted for ourselves to evaluate the meaning of Scripture and weigh that against various oral traditions, a premise denied to us from the very beginning.
-If that were to be allowed, then Rome's extremely skeptical approach to our ability to interpret Scripture without an infallible teaching office has been undermined.
-After all, we would be competent to assess the truthfulness of claims on our own, defeating the very purpose for which Rome claims to exist.
-This is clearly a difficult position from which there is no escaping.
-Further, "infallible" dogmas must be fallibly interpreted by the individual, further making absurd the claim that we need an infallible teaching authority to interpret Scripture for us.
+For starters, we cannot know for sure whether Rome's claims are true, unless we are permitted for ourselves to evaluate the meaning of Scripture and weigh that against various oral traditions, a move denied to us at all times.
+If that were to be allowed, then Rome's highly skeptical approach to our ability to make sense of divine revelation without an infallible teaching office has been undermined.
+After all, we would be competent to assess the truthfulness of religious claims on our own, defeating the very purpose for which Rome claims to exist.
+This is obviously an awkward position to hold from which there is no escaping.
+Further, "infallible" dogmas must be fallibly interpreted by the individual, rendering absurd the claim that we need an infallible teaching authority to interpret Scripture for us.

 • What About The Councils Of Hippo And Carthage?:

--The Councils of Hippo and Carthage were only provincial.
+-The councils of Hippo and Carthage were only provincial.
 The decisions of these groups were limited to their respective regions, despite there being debates with broader implications than their associated localities like clerical discipline, baptism, and heretical practices.
 Their rulings were not binding on the Christian church as a whole.
-These were African councils, not decisions made by Rome.
-Further, neither the Councils of Hippo nor Carthage were able to definitively settle any issues occurring in the church during that specific time.
+Further, these were African councils, not decisions made by Rome.
+Neither the councils of Hippo nor Carthage were able to definitively settle any issues occurring in the church during the time in which they occurred.
+Several of the texts that Christians now regard as canonical were already long regarded as canonical, making the councils of Hippo and Carthage less relevant in the context determining the canon of Scripture.

 • The Problem Of The Old Testament Canon:

 -How did the Jewish people, who lived centuries prior to the birth of Jesus Christ, correctly identify which Old Testament books were inspired by God?
 How did they know what writings were inspired without the assistance of an infallible teaching authority?
 For example, the Prophet Daniel makes mention of the Book of Jeremiah (Daniel 9:2).
-Jesus cited the Prophet Isaiah by name (Matthew 15:7-9).
+Moreover, Jesus cited the Prophet Isaiah by name (Matthew 15:7-9) and spoke of the writings of Moses (John 5:46-47).
 Peter cited Joel by name (Acts 2:16-18).
 Paul specifically cited Isaiah (Romans 9:27-29).
 The author of Hebrews quotes David from the Psalms (Hebrews 3:7-11).
 The author of Matthew quotes Jeremiah by name (Matthew 27:9).

 -The Roman Catholic Magisterium could not have identified the inspired books of the Old Testament for the Jews because it did not exist before the birth of Christ.
 Moreover, there is no historical evidence pointing to any sort of belief in the infallibility of the Jewish religious leaders.
 Jesus Christ rebuked the scribes and Pharisees for doctrinal errors (Matthew 15; Mark 7).
 This undercuts any claims made by Rome that we need an infallible authority to declare which books are canonical, since the Jews did so by themselves and had no such thing available to them.